-As Reay (2006) notes, there has been a widespread media, political and even academic discourse of "blame culture", which views "the working classes in terms of a range of cultural deficits that are then portrayed as the reasons for working-class underachievement.
-Most position the working classes as either victims or deficient in one way or another, and nearly all focus on the home as the locus of class practices" (2006: 397).
+As Reay (2010) notes, there has been a widespread media, political and even academic discourse of "blame culture", which views "the working classes in terms of a range of cultural deficits that are then portrayed as the reasons for working-class underachievement.
+Most position the working classes as either victims or deficient in one way or another, and nearly all focus on the home as the locus of class practices" (2010: 397).
 According to the 2008 pedagogical program of Marzipan, which was in use at the time of my fieldwork, "the student population of the school is very heterogeneous.
-Approximately half of the students come from broken families;58 it is common especially among the vocational school students that they have one caretaker parent and in some cases not even that one parent takes real care of the child."59 The document claims there are many Roma students and students from poor families.60 "The socialisation level of the vocational students is generally low, in accordance with the educational level of the parents," which gets lower as we go down on the school students have the lowest educated parents, grammar school students the highest, and the technical school students' parents are in between, usually with secondary education, according to the pedagogical program.
-The document claims that "the
+Approximately half of the students come from broken families;60 it is common especially among the vocational school students that they have one caretaker parent and in some cases not even that one parent takes real care of the child."61 The document claims there are many Roma students and students from poor families.62 "The socialisation level of the vocational students is generally low, in accordance with the educational level of the parents," which gets lower as we go down on the school hierarchy scale, i.e. vocational students have the lowest educated parents, grammar school students the highest, and the technical school students' parents are in between, usually with secondary education, according to the pedagogical program.
+The document claims that "the learning motivation of technical and vocational students is not satisfactory, they are more interested in acquiring practical knowledge than in academic subjects."63